Great Dane puppies grow extremely fast. Choosing the right Great Dane puppy food is key!

 Here are other considerations:

-- Meat and/or meat meals must be in the first 4 ingredients (may reduce the risk of bloat)
+- Meat and/or ideally meat meals must be in the first 4 ingredients (may reduce the risk of bloat)

 - Free of artificial colors and flavors